pazgold31/FridgeBot/README.md

-A Fucking bot for a meat Fridge!
+A Telegram bot for my dry-aging smart fridge.